blaenk/blaenk.github.io/provider/pages/about.markdown

 I try to be a [pragmatic programmer](http://en.wikipedia.org/wiki/The_Pragmatic_Programmer).
 I love to learn different technologies, most recently [Haskell and Digital Signal Processing](/posts/naive-convolution-in-haskell/).
 I do it because I have a genuine interest in gaining different perspectives on software development in order to maintain an open and malleable mind, with the hope that it'll help to prepare me for future technological disruptions.

 While I do take pride in my work, I don't waste time with being prideful.
-Instead I always defer to experience, but I ensure a proper understanding instead of [cargo culting](http://en.wikipedia.org/wiki/Cargo_cult_programming).
+Instead I always defer to experience, but I ensure that I achieve a proper understanding instead of [cargo culting](http://en.wikipedia.org/wiki/Cargo_cult_programming).

 I prefer to use the best tool for the job.
 For this reason I try to be agnostic when it comes to technologies: I'm open to any operating system, tool, language, and framework.
 But don't mistake this neutrality for indifference.
 I simply strive to appreciate the benefits of different technologies.
 Whenever possible, however, I prefer to use tools at which I'm already adept, such as [vim](http://en.wikipedia.org/wiki/Vim_(text_editor)), [git](http://git-scm.com/), and a [POSIX](http://en.wikipedia.org/wiki/POSIX) environment.